tewhey-lab/MPRASuite/MPRAmatch/README.md

 **3. Creating MPRA SIF(singularity image file):**

+MPRA image file will contain all the tools and their dependancies needed for the pipeline to analyze the datasets.
 To install a Docker image from Quay.io and converting it into a singularity image to be able to use on the Linux system, ensure having singularity installed on your system and please follow the below commands:

 **a.
 Pull the Docker image from Quay.io and convert into SIF file:**